Inverse of the Gaussian multiplicative chaos: Moments: Introduction

 for Borel subsets $I\subset \T=\mathbb{R}/ \mathbb{Z}=[0,1)$ and $H_{\e}$ is a suitable regularization.
-This measure is within the family of \textit{Gaussian multiplicative chaos} measures (GMC) (for expositions see the lectures \cite{robert2010gaussian,rhodes2014gaussian}).
-So finally, in \cite{AJKS} they consider the random homeomorphism $h:[0,1)\to [0,1)$ defined as the normalized measure
+This measure is within the family of \textit{Gaussian multiplicative chaos} measures (GMC) (for expositions see the lectures \citep{robert2010gaussian,rhodes2014gaussian}).
+So finally, in \citep{AJKS} they consider the random homeomorphism $h:[0,1)\to [0,1)$ defined as the normalized measure

 and prove that it gives rise to a Beltrami solution and a \textit{conformal welding } map.
 The goal is to extend this result to its inverse $h^{-1}$ and then to the composition $h_{1}^{-1}\circ h_{2}$ where $h_{1},h_{2}$ are two independent copies.
-The motivation for that is for obtaining a parallel point of view of the beautiful work by Sheffield \cite{sheffield2016conformal} of gluing two quantum disks to obtain an SLE loop. \\ We let $Q_{\tau}(x):[0,\tau([0,1])]\to [0,1]$ denote the inverse of the measure $\tau:[0,1]\to [0,\tau([0,1])]$ i.e.
+The motivation for that is for obtaining a parallel point of view of the beautiful work by Sheffield \citep{sheffield2016conformal} of gluing two quantum disks to obtain an SLE loop. \\ We let $Q_{\tau}(x):[0,\tau([0,1])]\to [0,1]$ denote the inverse of the measure $\tau:[0,1]\to [0,\tau([0,1])]$ i.e.

-for $x\in [0,1]$ and $y\in [0,\tau([0,1])].$ The existence and continuity of the inverse $Q$ follows from the a)non-atomic nature of GMC \cite[theorem 1]{bacry2003log} and b)its continuity and strict monotonicity, which in turn follows from satisfying bi-\Holder over dyadic intervals \cite[theom 3.7]{AJKS}.
-We use the notation Q because the measure $\tau$ can be thought of as the "CDF function" for the "density" $\expo{\gamma H}$ and thus its inverse $\tau^{-1}=Q$ is the quantile (also using the notation $\tau^{-1}$ would make the equations less legible later when we start including powers and truncations).
-We will also view this inverse as a hitting time for the measure $\tau$
+for $x\in [0,1]$ and $y\in [0,\tau([0,1])].$ The existence of the inverse $Q$ follows from GMC $\tau$ being non-atomic \cite[theorem 1]{bacry2003log} and strictly monotone.
+The monotonicity follows because $\eta$ satisfies bi-\Holder over dyadic intervals $I$ \cite[theom 3.7]{AJKS} \begin{eqalign} c_{1}\abs{I}^{a_{1}}\leq \tau(I) \leq c_{2}\abs{I}^{a_{2}}. \end{eqalign} This also implies continuity for the inverse $Q$.\\ We use the notation Q because the measure $\tau$ can be thought of as the "CDF function" for the "density" $\expo{\gamma H}$ and thus its inverse $\tau^{-1}=Q$ is the quantile (also using the notation $\tau^{-1}$ would make the equations less legible later when we start including powers and truncations).
+We will also view this inverse as a hitting time for the function $t\mapsto\tau([0,t])$